AdrianHavengaBennett/f1-data-dashboard/README.md

 - A map, showing all the race locations since 2006, with each location clickable to reveal some tooltip infomation.
 - Easily distinguishable buttons to jump from season to season and back to the initial home page.
 - A reset button on the bar charts to ensure you're always able to return to the initial information.
+- Clicking "Formula One" in page heading will reload the entire dashboard.
 - The layout of the dashboard will change depending on whether you're viewing all seasons' information or specific season information.
 - The race locations, within the map, are clickable and reveal tooltip information.
 - The charts are responsive with one another through the help of Crossfilter.